adarshdg4567/gigaboard-v1/journal.md

 spent 3 hours playing tetris with standoffs.
 moved one standoff 0.1mm and somehow the whole shell exploded.
 spent 30 minutes yelling at the Fusion timeline and 2 hours fixing sketch constraints that *i definitely did not break*.
-tried adding side vents—looked like cheese grater holes so i gave up.
+tried adding side vents looked like cheese grater holes so i gave up.
 realized halfway in that i still hadn’t added clearance for keycaps.
 also tried “filleting for vibes” which made everything worse.
 progress? questionable. stress? yes.